 - High Maintenance

 It is common to find a distressed home or apartment building in poor condition.
 Lenders have other concerns than the upkeep of the property, and sometimes the previous owner didn’t bother with it much either.
 The money you can save buying a distressed property may go right back into maintenance and upgrades, so keep this in mind when figuring out your budget.
-Hire professional contractors that specialize in roof repair in Canton Michigan to make sure you get the best rates and a strong roof for your new real estate acquisition.
+Hire professional contractors that specialize in furnace installation in Downriver Mi to make sure you get the best rates and a strong roof for your new real estate acquisition.

 - Property Value